-Ibiza is a largely Catholic nation like Spain, so many of the festivals and events revolve around the religious calendar.
+A largely Catholic nation like Spain, many Ibiza holidays and events revolve around the religious calendar.
 Easter Holy Week is a major occasion with elaborate processions being common across the Balearic Islands on Good Friday.
 It is an interesting quirk that Spain’s major gift giving day is not on December 25, as in most Christian countries, but on January 6 when the Three Kings arrived bearing presents.

 Feast of the Epiphany

 Celebrations begin on the evening of January 5, where the costumed Three Kings arrived in the port of Ibiza by ship to join an elaborate procession of floats.
 The parade moves through town, stopping to bless Baby Jesus at the church before congregating in the square where the names of children receiving gifts are read by the Magi.
 The next day is the Feast of the Epiphany, which commemorates the arrival of the three kings in Bethlehem.
 The children wake to find Los Reyes Magos (the kings) have left presents if they have been good or coal (chocolate shaped like coal) if they have been bad.

 Ibiza’s Carnaval is a mardi gras style celebration that usually takes place in February, 40 days before Easter.
 Marking the last party before the Catholic fast of Lent, the week-long festival features fancy costumes, food, cart racing from the hill of old town to Vara de Rey, concerts in the Plaza del Parque, a parade, a children’s fiesta, live music, barbeques, street stalls, dancing, and general merriment.
 Most of the action is around central park and the harbor.